 St. Louis’s 20th Ward also covers a broad portion of Dutchtown.
 Most of Dutchtown north of Meramec Street falls within the 20th Ward, as does all of Gravois Park (including the southern side of Cherokee Street west of Jefferson), a significant chunk of Marine Villa, and a sliver of Mount Pleasant.

 The 20th Ward is represented by Ald.
 Cara Spencer.
 Ald.
 Spencer was elected in 2015 and reelected in 2019.
-She chairs the Board of Aldermen’s Health and Human Services Committee and also sits on the Education and Youth Matters Committee, the Housing, Urban Development, and Zoning Committee, and Ways and Means Committee.
-Ald.
-Spencer is a mayoral candidate in the March 2021 election.
+She chairs the Board of Aldermen’s Intergovernmental Affairs Committee and sits on the Public Employees, Public Safety, and Ways and Means Committees.

 The 9th Ward